 Here’s the thing about hiring new employees: you only get one chance to make a great first impression, and that’s why the right onboarding activities are so vital.

-Your organization’s onboarding process is what helps new hires get acclimated to their role, become engrained in the company’s culture and philosophies, and to truly feel like part of the team.
+Your organization’s onboarding process is what helps new hires get acclimated to their role, become ingrained in the company’s culture and philosophies, and truly feel like part of the team.

 And in a world where remote work is becoming just as prominent as in-office work, your onboarding checklist and the onboarding activities you include in it are more important than ever.